-Here I am before the realization of what I am to embark upon.
-The smile of not knowing what is coming.
+Here I am before the realization of what I am about to embark upon.
+The smile is the ignorance of not knowing what is coming.

 After getting most of the iron fastenings out of the topsides, refastening I was feeling pretty good about the project.